Dundee UNESCO City of Design

 Dundee has always been a hub for design and innovation.
 A small but almost perfectly formed city, it has a remarkable location, with 82% of Scotland’s population within 1hr 20mins travel radius, it has a rich mix of industries, a huge creative community and a ‘get stuck in’ mindset – all which have helped ensure Dundee is well connected and well designed.

-Dundee became a UNESCO City of Design in December 2014, the only UK city of design which joined their Creative Cities Network of global cities including Seoul, Kobe, Montréal, Shenzhen, Berlin, Buenos Aires, Helsinki, Bilbao and more.
+Dundee became the UK’s only UNESCO City of Design in December 2014, joining UNESCO’s Creative Cities Network of global design cities including Seoul, Kobe, Montréal, Shenzhen, Berlin, Buenos Aires, Helsinki, Bilbao and more.
 A prestigious award that recognises the huge contribution the city has made to design worldwide; and like other cities we have our challenges, but the City of Design status is something which Dundee can build on and do even greater things.

 Below are a few of our many reasons why Dundee has secured this title…

 - You can view Dundee’s UNESCO City of Design bid summary and find out more about the title and events programme here: dundeecityofdesign.com.

 - Find out more about Dundee Design Festival, which includes large scale exhibitions, workshops, talks and more at: dundeedesignfestival.com.

 - View the City Design Values which is an agreement to show Dundee’s commitment to using design to improve people’s lives.
 Organisations are encouraged to sign up to this agreement – to use design to improve the lives of its citizens and sustainably grow the local economy: Dundee Design Values.